-Shopping around for a spa?
-It’s easy to get drawn in by the deals but it’s important to factor in the long-term costs to make sure you don’t get stung – that cheap spa could be much more expensive to run.
+It’s easy to get drawn in by tempting spa pools deals but it’s important to factor in the long-term costs to make sure you don’t get stung – because cheap spa could be much more expensive to run.
 You’ll often hear sales people say, “It’ll cost a dollar a day,” but if they can’t back this up you could be in for an unpleasant surprise with your first power bill.

 Energy efficiency explained